andrew-fowler/test-user-service/README.md

 NOTE: For simplicity's sake, it assumes the test account passwords are pre-known or inferable from the user email.

-# Framework integration

-In your startup hook, call GET /user and it will return the first available user account record in the form

-`{"date_last_locked": "Fri, 10 Mar 2017 19:50:35 GMT", "email": "test0@google.com", "id": 1, "locked": true}`

-and lock it, preventing concurrent access.
-Save this to state/context for use in the tests.

-To release the account, call DELETE /lock/_userID_ in your teardown hook.
-If the framework is stopped during runtime and the teardown hook doesn't fire, you can release the lock through the UI.

 # Getting started

 Install Python 3